arit-ucsb/GitCheatSheet/README.md

   * Delete a remote branch:
   `git push origin :<branch name>` (note the space before the colon means push nothing to remote branch effectively deleting the remote branch)
   **OR** `git push origin --delete <branch name>`
+* Delete a local branch:
+  `git branch -d the_local_branch`
+* synchronize  branch list (prunes any remote-tracking branches which no longer exist on the remote):
+  `git fetch -p`
 * Pull down a remote branch 1st time:
 `git checkout -b <remote branch name> --track origin/<remote branch name>` (-b parameter means create the branch if is doesn't already exist)
 * Switch to another branch (if you have uncommitted work, you will need to 'stash' those files):